thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
-A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols \[Equation inserted here\]. ${}_{}$$$$$$$$$$$$$$$$$$$$$${}^{}$$$${}_{}$${}^{}$$$Finally, we applied these long-term changes by Equation to the climatological
+A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols: \[Equation inserted here\]. ${}_{}$$$$$$$$$$$$$$$$$$$$$${}^{}$$$${}_{}$${}^{}$$$Finally, we applied these long-term changes by Equation to the climatological
 ${GHI}_{ref}$, to create a more realistic representation of the